DrLex0/quake-frogbots/waypoint/README.md

 - It helps to draw a floor plan of the map with zones, goals and paths, especially for complicated cases like exclusive paths, although the visualisation modes of the tool make it easy to spot mistakes.
 It also is interesting to walk around in existing maps and see how waypoints were added.
 - At any time when you are confused about what marker mode you're in, press `G` to reset.
 (The only thing this does not reset, is closest marker mode.)
 - Moving an existing marker is preferable over deleting it and making a new one.
 Static marker mode (`I` or `TAB`) is your friend here.
 - Paths through _push zones_ must be _one-way_ for obvious reasons.
 The old Frogbot did not create markers for push brushes, but the v2 Frogbot does.
 Some maps have push zones consisting of multiple segments, meaning there will be multiple markers.
 In that case you should not connect all those markers, it suffices to make a path to the first `trigger_push` marker, and then a path from that marker to the exit.
 Any `trigger_push` markers on the way can be left unconnected and should be given `untouchable` marker type.
+Also, vertically move the first push marker such that it is at the same height as the floor.
 See `aerowalk` for an example.
 - Vertically moving markers (`U`) can also be used on `func_button`, `teleport_trigger`, `trigger_push`, and `door` markers, but not on other non-manually created markers like weapons.
 - It is possible to apply multiple modes to a path, but some combinations make no sense.
 - The Frogbot can exploit Quake engine tricks like real players (strafe + turn) to change direction while in the air.
 This means you may create jumps that rely on such tricks, but make sure to verify they work with an acceptable success rate.